Sun, Dec 15, 2024 | Jumada al-Aakhirah 13, 1446 | DXB ktweather icon0°C

 It was the early 1960s when Hamad Saghran – who was in his mid-20s at the time – began his career as one of Ras Al Khaimah's first mechanics.
 His job was to repair engines that pumped water for drinking and irrigation for local farms and communities.

-The engines were imported from the UK but it was Saghran's skills that kept them operating smoothly, and the farms and homes relied on him for their daily water supply.
+The engines were imported from the UK but it was Saghran's skills that kept them operating smoothly, with farms and homes relying on him for daily water supply.

-Saghran did not have a formal degree in mechanical engineering.
-His journey began with a spur of curiosity and quick thinking.
+While Saghran did not have a formal degree in mechanical engineering, his engineering skills were borne out of a spur of curiosity and quick thinking.
 As a young boy, he watched a mechanic struggle to fix a boat's steam engine.
 Taking matters into his own hands, he fashioned a gasket out of plastic and managed to get the engine running again.
 This small act sparked his lifelong interest in mechanics.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-As Saghran's reputation grew, he received new opportunities arising from the formation of the UAE in 1971.
+As Saghran's reputation as a trusted mechanic grew, he received new opportunities arising from the formation of the UAE in 1971.
 He joined the Ministry of Electricity and Water, overseeing water facilities in the country's eastern regions, including Ras Al Khaimah, Umm Al Quwain, Ajman, and Fujairah.
 After four years, he resigned and dedicated himself full-time to continuing his mechanic career in the workshop.

 A photo from 1974 shows Hamad Saghran with the late Sheikh Zayed bin Sultan Al Nahyan at the opening of the Ras Al Khaimah Water Station, Al Burairat.